-The final thing to check is the actual accounts that make these comments: They usually have very few or no followers, most likely with a generic or random instagram handles, no bios, and oftentimes private accounts – dead giveaways for bots!
+The final thing to check is the actual accounts that make these comments: They usually have very few or no followers, most likely with generic or random Instagram handles, no bios, and are often private accounts – dead giveaways for bots!

 Number of Followers to Following Ratio

-Another indicator, immediately visible, is the following/followers ratio (The number of accounts someone follows versus the number of accounts who follow them.)
+Another indicator that’s immediately visible, is the following/followers ratio.
+This ratio is the number of accounts someone follows versus the number of accounts who follow them.
 An authentic influencer account is likely to have more accounts that follow them than people they follow.

-One thing to watch out for is if an influencer has an equal amount of followers/following, and there are many reasons leading to this phenomenon.
-In order to increase followers, many people seek for other accounts to “follow for follow” (f4f) or “shoutout for shoutout” (s4s).
-While this increases the number of their followers, their community of followers is irrelevant to the content of their account.
+One thing to watch out for is if an influencer has an equal amount of followers/following.
+There are many reasons that could lead to this.
+For example, in order to increase followers, many people seek other accounts to “follow for follow” (f4f) or “shoutout for shoutout” (s4s).
+While this increases the number of their followers, their community of followers is usually irrelevant to the content of their account.

 Free Tools to Spot Fake Followers

-Upfluence offers a free Chrome plugin that gives users insight to an influencer’s social media performance and helps them run a fake follower check for their selected influencers.
-It works on Instagram, Facebook, Youtube, Twich, blogs and Pinterests, the plugin can analyze a profile’s engagement rate, reach, audience demographics, and more.
-You can download it here.
+Upfluence offers a free Chrome plugin that gives users insight into an influencer’s social media performance and helps them run a fake follower check for their selected influencers.
+It works on Instagram, Facebook, Youtube, Twitch, blogs, and Pinterest.
+The plugin can analyze a profile’s engagement rate, reach, audience demographics, and more.
+Download Upfluence’s Chrome plugin.